 Luckily, when a restraining order has been filed, there is an opportunity for you to defend yourself against the claims that have been leveled against you.
 The first restraining order will be temporary until a hearing has been held for both parties.

 At this hearing, you can bring evidence to show a few defenses:

 - Lack of proof

-Call our firm for a free consultation right away.
+Call our firm or contact us online for a consultation right away.